 36 For example, efficiencies can be generated by proxy advisors and other entities or collaborations like the Principles for Responsible Investment ("PRI"), Council of Institutional Investors ("CII"), International Corporate Governance Network ("ICGN"), Focusing Capital on the Long Term ("FCLTGlobal"), Institutional Investor Group on Climate Change ("IIGCC") and numerous other entities.
 See also supra, note 28.

-37 For example, see Delaware Code, Title 8, Chapter 1.
-General Corporation Law, Subchapter VII.
-Meetings, Elections, Voting and Notice.
-Reduction of proxy rights on the Federal level would restrict independent information flow to public company boards and could result in shareholders using election of directors as the remaining option for communicating on governance issues.
+37 Reduction of proxy rights on the Federal level would restrict information flow to the board and could result in shareholders using election of directors as the remaining option for communicating on governance issues.